Yulun Zhang

 Quickly discover relevant content by filtering publications.

-(2023).
-Multi-Robot Coordination and Layout Design for Automated Warehousing.
-In Proceedings of the International Joint Conference on Artificial Intelligence (IJCAI), August 19–25, 2023, Macao, China.
+Scalable Mechanism Design for Multi-Agent Path Finding.
+In Proceedings of the International Joint Conference on Artificial Intelligence (IJCAI), August 03–09, Jeju, Korea, 2024.

-(2023). pyribs: A Bare-Bones Python Library for Quality Diversity Optimization.
-In Proceedings of the Genetic and Evolutionary Computation Conference (GECCO), July 15–19, 2023, Lisbon, Portugal.
+pyribs: A Bare-Bones Python Library for Quality Diversity Optimization.
+In Proceedings of the Genetic and Evolutionary Computation Conference (GECCO), July 15–19, Lisbon, Portugal, 2023.

-(2022).
 Efficient Multi-Task Learning via Iterated Single-Task Transfer.
-In Proceedings of the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), October 23-27, 2022, Kyoto, Japan.
+In Proceedings of the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), October 23-27, Kyoto, Japan, 2022.

-(2021).
 A Simple Approach to Continual Learning by Transferring Skill Parameters.
-Preprint.
+Preprint, 2021.

-(2021).
 Long-Term, in-the-Wild Study of Feedback about Speech Intelligibility for K-12 Students Attending Class via a Telepresence Robot.
-In Proceedings of the 2021 International Conference on Multimodal Interaction (ICMI), October 18–22, 2021, Montréal, QC, Canada.
+In Proceedings of the International Conference on Multimodal Interaction (ICMI), October 18–22, Montréal, QC, Canada, 2021.

-(2020).
 Increasing Telepresence Robot Operator Awareness of Speaking Volume Appropriateness: Initial Model Development.
-In Companion of the 2020 ACM/IEEE International Conference on Human-Robot Interaction (HRI), March 24-26, 2020, Cambridge, United Kingdom.
+In Companion of the 2020 ACM/IEEE International Conference on Human-Robot Interaction (HRI), March 24-26, Cambridge, United Kingdom, 2020.